-Recommendation IN-8: Continue to use, as appropriate, data collected by the Tri-University Consortium.
+Recommendation IN-8: Continue to use, as appropriate, data collected by the tri-University Consortium

-In 2008, First Things First contracted with the External Evaluation University Consortium (also referred to as the Tri-University Consortium and composed of researchers from Arizona State University, the University of Arizona, and Northern Arizona University) to provide a broad-based evaluation of First Things First programs.
-The Panel reviewed the reports produced by this consortium, including (1) First Things First External Evaluation: Annual Report 2010-2011; (2) First Things First External Evaluation: Longitudinal Child Study of Arizona, Status of Design, Sampling and Data Collection and Proposals for

-Analysis, July 1, 2011; (3) First Things First External Evaluation: Arizona Kindergarten Readiness Study, July 1, 2011; and (4) First Things First External Evaluation: Family and Community Case Study, 2012 Evaluation Report.
+In 2008, First Things First contracted with the External Evaluation University Consortium (also referred to as the tri-University Consortium and comprised of researchers from Arizona State University, the University of Arizona, and Northern Arizona University) to provide a broad-based evaluation of First Things First programs.
+The Panel reviewed the reports produced by this consortium, including a) First Things First External Evaluation: Annual Report 2010-2011; b) First Things First External Evaluation: Longitudinal Child Study of Arizona, Status of Design, Sampling and Data Collection and Proposals for Analysis, July 1, 2011; c) First Things First External Evaluation: Arizona Kindergarten Readiness Study, July 1, 2011; and d) First Things First External Evaluation: Family and Community Case Study, 2012 Evaluation Report.
 The Panel also examined comments and reviews prepared by First Things First regarding the studies' methodologies, analyses, and currently available data.

 The Panel recommends that data collected as part of the Consortium efforts continue to be examined by First Things First for utility and be integrated into the longitudinal data system.
 The data should be considered as a potential source of population data in areas of children's health, family context, and early experiences.
-Data should also be examined closely as a potential source of information on family use of Family, Friend, and Neighbor (FFN) care and for information related to providers of FFN care.
-To the extent possible, the Consortium data should be integrated into First Things First studies as a potential source of existing data related to early education, children's health, and/or family support.
+To the extent possible, they should be integrated into First Things First studies - not as an example of a recommended approach to longitudinal analysis, but rather as a potential source of existing data related to early education, children's health, and/or family support.